Our Medical Directors

 Ping Lombardi has been a registered nurse for 34 years and has been on

 staff at Washington Hospital for 27 years.
 Her specialties include intensive

-care, critical care, peripheral inserted central catheters and renal dialysis.
+care, critical care, peripherally inserted central catheters and renal

-After receiving her Bachelors degree in Nursing from University of Santo
+dialysis.
+After receiving her bachelor's degree in nursing from University

-Thomas in Manila, Philippines, Lombardi obtained cardiothoracic training
+of Santo Thomas in Manila, Philippines, Lombardi obtained cardiothoracic

 training at Albert Einstein Hospital in The Bronx, New York.